theMoro/EfficientSED/README.md

 **TODO:**
 - [x] Add code for all the sequence models.
-- [ ] Add code for training the efficient CNNs on AudioSet Strong.
+- [x] Add code for training the efficient CNNs on AudioSet Strong.
-- [ ] Fix the load_state_dict method in wrapper.py to work for all sequence models and both the Audio Transformers and the Efficient CNNs.
-- [ ] Merge the two Wrapper classes for the Audio Transformers and the Efficient CNNs.
+- [x] Merge the two Wrapper classes for the Audio Transformers and the Efficient CNNs.
 - [ ] Add file to train the efficient models using the "Online Teacher KD" setup.
-- [ ] Add pre-trained models.
+- [x] Add pre-trained models.
-- [ ] Check inference.py for the efficient models.
+- [x] Check inference.py for the efficient models.
 - [ ] Add plots from the paper to the README file.
+- [ ] Adapt ex_dcase2016task2.py to work with the efficient models.
+- [x] Update requirements.txt